 There are over 2.4 million “economically active” children (aged 5-17) in Ghana (Ghana Population Survey 2010), 240,000 of whom are considered to be victims of hazardous child labor.
 The International Labour Organisation’s Analytical Study on Child Labour In Lake Volta Fishing in Ghana (August 2013) estimates that 49,000 children work in the fishing industry on Lake Volta, with 21,000 forced to undertake hazardous child labor.
 Many “economically active” children are denied education because of the need to work instead of attending school.

-Challenging Heights was founded in 2003 to help rescue, rehabilitate and provide education for young people who have been trafficked or have experienced the worst forms of child labor.
-CH also supports at-risk and poor families to ensure that young people are protected from trafficking and child labor through education.
-CH does community and government level advocacy, training for children and parents on child rights and health, and also helps families improve their income levels so that returned trafficked children can attend school.
-These actions help communities to reject the sale and exploitation of children.
+Challenging Heights (CH) was founded in 2003 to help rescue, rehabilitate and provide education for young people who have been trafficked or have experienced the worst forms of child labor.
+It also supports at-risk and poor families to ensure that young people are protected from trafficking and child labor through education.
+Furthermore, Challenging Heights conducts advocacy at community and government levels, provides training for children and parents on child rights and health, and helps families improve their income levels so that returned trafficked children can attend school.

 Primary Location: Accra

 Thanks for your interest.
 Your form has been submitted successfully!